Charitable Gift Annuities

-A “qualified” charitable remainder trust is generally exempt from income taxes, and gifts to a “qualified” charitable remainder trust typically qualify for a charitable deduction.
+A “qualified” charitable remainder trust is generally exempt from income taxes, and gifts to a “qualified” charitable remainder trust typically are accepted for a charitable deduction.
 See IRC section 664 for definitions.

 There are two types of qualified charitable remainder trusts: the annuity trust and the unitrust.
-Both must qualify as valid trusts under applicable local law, and both must meet specific requirements.
+Both must be valid trusts under applicable local law, and both must meet specific requirements.
 Income may be paid to the donor annually, quarterly, or at other intervals.

-Annuity trusts: A charitable remainder annuity trust pays out each year a fixed dollar amount, at least 5 percent of the initial fair market value of trust assets.
+Annuity trusts: A charitable remainder annuity trust makes payments each year of a fixed dollar amount, at least 5% of the initial fair market value of trust assets.
 The annuity payments are paid first out of income and then, to the extent necessary, out of principal.
 Trust income in excess of the required annuity payout must be accumulated and added to principal or be distributed to a qualified charity.
 See IRC section 664(d)(1).

-Unitrusts: A charitable remainder unitrust pays out each year an amount generally equal to a fixed percentage—at least 5 percent, as selected by the donor—of the value of trust assets for the particular year.
+Unitrusts: A charitable remainder unitrust pays out each year an amount generally equal to a fixed percentage — at least 5% — of the value of trust assets for the particular year.
 The trust assets are commonly valued, as directed by the trust agreement, on the first business day of each taxable year.